 Methods

-The CEDAR study was a multi-centre, randomised three-group (analgesic drops, placebo drops, and usual care) randomised controlled trial.
-Due to logistical problems, recruitment was initially to a two-group (analgesic drops versus usual care) randomised controlled trial.
-General Practice surgeries in the Primary Care Research Network within the areas of Bristol, Cardiff and Southampton that agreed to participate.
-The study was coordinated through the central study site in Bristol.
+The CEDAR study was a multi-centre, randomised three-group (anaesthetic-analgesic drops, placebo drops, and usual care) randomised controlled trial.
+Due to investigational medicinal product (IMP) supply problems, recruitment was initially to a two-group (anaesthetic-analgesic drops versus usual care) randomised controlled trial.
+General Practice surgeries in the Primary Care Research Network within the areas of Bristol, Cardiff and Southampton agreed to participate.
+The study was coordinated by the Bristol study centre.

 Children were eligible if they met all the following criteria: aged between 12 months and nine years; presenting within one week of suspected AOM onset; parent-reported ear pain in 24 hours pre-enrolment; clinician diagnosis of acute otitis media; child is immunocompetent; clinician willing to use a NICE-recommended ‘no’ oral antibiotic prescribing strategy or a ‘delayed’ oral antibiotic prescribing strategy (as per NICE guidelines); parent or legal guardian able to give informed consent.